ande3577/redmine_issue_mailer/README.markdown

 functionality is accessible from the issue sidebar for users with the "Email issue" permission.

+The outgoing message is CCed to the sender.

 ### Emailing an Issue

 ![EmailAnIssue](img/email_issue.png "E-mail an Issue")